With Nothing Left To Sell, RadioShack Is Selling Itself To People

 Re: (Score:2)

+I met my obligations to them.
+If they hadn't taken so long to hire me maybe I would have stayed there, but I was given an offer from a company who was going to give me a better base pay while RadioShack was heavily on commission.

 How did Sears outlast them?
-(Score:3)
+(Score:5, Interesting)

 Re: (Score:2)